-20. Which of these would be hardest to live without?
+20. Which of these would be the hardest to live without?

-No matter if you manage a small team or ever-growing, poll questions are a great way for your team to express opinions and provide feedback.
+No matter if you manage a small or growing team, poll questions are an excellent way for your team to share opinions and feedback.
 Scales and Ranking questions are just two slide types that can help you better understand what your team is thinking.

 21. Strongly Agree / Strongly Disagree Scale

 24. Needs Improvement - Excelling

 26. Not meetings goals / Exceeding Expectations scale